Our People

 John studied medieval English literature at the University of Chicago and anthropology, European prehistory and human skeletal studies at the University of Michigan.
 He has taught at Cambridge since 2001, and has carried out major interdisciplinary projects on the history of the human body from the Palaeolithic through the present, on skeletal evidence of lifestyle and ritual, on Calabrian archaeology and on medieval England.
 He is also interested in theories of art and material culture.
 As this suggests, he specialises in being a generalist.

 Jess is a bioarchaeologist with a background in the European Neolithic and a research focus on reconstructing interactions between the dead and the living through funerary taphonomy.
-Jess is interested in how funerary treatment relates to people’s lived experiences and identity, and how death and burial can be ritually and politically significant events for shaping communities.
-On the Ancestors Project, Jess is analysing human remains from the Neolithic to the Iron Age in Italy, intertwining traces of everyday life preserved in bones (such as health, trauma, and physical activity), with evidence for treatment after death, to investigate social differentiation.
-Jess is also involved in research projects in Malta and Britain.
+Jess worked on how funerary treatment related to people’s lived experiences and identity, and how death and burial could be ritually and politically significant events for shaping communities.
+On the Ancestors Project, Jess analysed human remains from the Neolithic to the Bronze Age in Italy, intertwining traces of everyday life preserved in bones (such as health, trauma, and physical activity), with evidence for treatment after death, to investigate social differentiation.

 Susan Barker

-Susan is the Project Coordinator for the Ancestors project, based at the McDonald Institute at the University of Cambridge.
-She has many years' experience working on European Funded projects in the University of London colleges of King's, Queen Mary, University, City and Westminster.
-Sue helps ensure the smooth day-to-day running of the project and co-ordinates the Cambridge, Rome and Tartu teams.
+Susan - Project Coordinator for the Ancestors project at the McDonald Institute, University of Cambridge.
+She previously worked on European Funded projects at the University of London colleges of King's, Queen Mary, University, City and Westminster.
+Sue helped ensure the smooth day-to-day running of the project and co-ordinated the Cambridge, Rome and Tartu teams.

 Post-Doctoral Research Associate